glennhickey/progressiveCactus/README.md

 Align all genomes at once.
 This consistent with the original version of Cactus that this package was designed to replace.

-**`--noAutoAbort`**
+**`--autoAbortOnDeadlock`**

-Do not abort automatically when jobTree monitor suspects a deadlock.
-Can maybe be useful for debugging or on slower resource management systems.
+Abort automatically when jobTree monitor suspects a deadlock by deleting the jobTree folder.
+Will guarantee no trailing ktservers but still  dangerous to use until we can more robustly detect  deadlocks.

 **`--overwrite`**